supercobra/gitfornoobs/git-recipes.md

 		git clone somegitaddress

-2. Update your local source with the latest code on the server ("the server" is also known as "origin")

-		git pull

-3. Make changes
+2. Make changes

 		vim for_life.txt

-4. Commit your changes to your local repository
+3. Commit your changes to your local repository

 		git commit file1 file2 file3 -m "Some message"

 5. Test, test some more, test some more more.

+6. Get the lastest code on the server and merge it with you code ("the server" is also known as "origin")

+		git pull

+5. Test, test some more, test some more more, fix and commit changes.

 6. Push your changes up to the server

 		git push